Pompeii

 The Romans appreciated Pompeii increasingly as a summer-resort.
 But as a consequence the townscape was more and more shaped by speculators and profit hunters.
 Tenement houses, brothels and graffiti spread out - a development, which is certainly not unfamiliar to us.

-Also murderous violent hooliganism existed at that time: In the year 59 A.D. it came to a massacre in the amphitheater to spectators from Nuceria (today Nocera).
-Thereupon a complaint in Rome led to a ten-years prohibition of any plays in the amphitheater imposed by emperor Nero.
+Nuceria (today Nocera).
+Thereupon a complaint in Rome led to a ten-year prohibition of any shows in the amphitheater imposed, by emperor Nero.

-The outbreak of Vesuvius in 79 AD has not only buried the city completely under volcanic ash but also had the consequence that Pompeii is today situated distant to the sea.
+The eruption of Vesuvius in 79 AD has not only buried the city completely under volcanic ash but also had the consequence that Pompeii is today situated a distance from the sea.

-Excavation of Pompeii started in 1748 under the rule of Charles of Bourbon.
-But it took more than hundred years till 1869 that a more systematic approach (and better means) led to a considerable progress in excavating.
+The excavation of Pompeii started in 1748 under the rule of Charles of Bourbon.
+But it took more than hundred years till 1869 that a more systematic approach (and better means) led to considerable progress in excavating.

 Mappe Maps Karten